ivanqinyu/ivanqinyu.github.io/_pages/about.md

 <br/>
 Greetings,

-I'm a software engineer based in Bristol, United Kingdom, deeply passionate about software development, algorithm, artificial intelligence, and financial quantitative trading.
+I am a PhD candidate at the University of Liverpool, where I research Fairness and Diversity in graph algorithms.

 I completed my undergraduate and postgraduate studies in Computer Science and Mathematics at the University of Bristol.

-In my spare time, I enjoy travelling and vlogging.
-Apart from that, I enjoy playing card games, Rubik's Cube and board games to relax.

-I'm always eager to connect and share ideas, so please feel free to contact me via email.
+Outside of academia, I’m passionate about travel and photography.

+I enjoy exchanging ideas and welcome you to get in touch with me via email at any time.

 <br/>
 <br/>
 <br/>

-Last update: 31 December 2023
+Last update: 27 November 2025